Let’s talk about ham for a minute, shall we?

 It’s not only for Easter and Christmas, you guys.

 It’s for always.
 It’s for anytime.
 It’s for today.

 Seriously, why do people save the ham for special occasions?
 I know that they are generally large and you end up with a ton of meat left over, but isn’t that kind of fabulous?
 I usually get a 4 pound Bavarian ham and we eat it for dinner, with eggs for breakfast, as a snack (it’s so good straight from the fridge!), and in other recipes for the rest of the week.

 So, this time around I used up some left over ham in rice for a quick, one dish dinner.
 I just modified the Cheesy Zucchini Rice I shared a while back and turned it into this delicious dinner.
 It was so good, you guys.

 Stovetop Cheesy Broccoli Rice with Ham

-Stir again and add salt and pepper to taste and a splash of milk if you'd like to thin out the texture a little bit, if needed.
+- Stir again and add salt and pepper to taste and a splash of milk if you'd like to thin out the mixture a little bit, if needed.